forfudan/MojoMiji/src/docs/advanced/parameterization.md

 :::

-## advantages of parameterization
+## Advantages of parameterization

 The main advantage of parameterization is that it allows you to shift some work from runtime to compile time.
 It make take more time to compile the code, but it will make the runtime faster.
 Since the final executable is expected to run many times or by many people, the overall social benefit is positive.

 Moreover, by moving some work to compile time, you can also take advantage of the compiler's **optimizations**: The Mojo compiler analyzes the code your wrote, and see whether some values can be re-used, some calculations can be simplified, or some code can be removed.
 It can also do some early calculations and replace the code with the results before the run time.

-## Parameters in data structures
+## Parameterized data structures

-Some data structures in Mojo can also be parameterized.
+Some data structures (defined by the `struct` keyword) in Mojo can also be parameterized.
 For example, the `SIMD` type is stored on stack and can not be resized at runtime.
 This means that when you declare a `SIMD` instance in Mojo, you have to specify the size of it.
 However, arguments are evaluated at runtime, you can only do that via a parameter.

 Remember that in the [SIMD chapter](./simd.md), we have seen the following code: